The Path to a better future is right in front of you

-Archives, M.S. - Library Science (concentrations in Librarianship for Children and Young Adults and Archives Studies., Archives
+M.S. - Library Science (concentrations in Archives Studies, Informatics, Leadership and Administration and Youth Service

 The Master of Library Science (M.L.S.) degree program utilizes weekend courses and online instruction to create the flexibility of course scheduling required by non-traditional adult learners who cannot afford to relocate to campus as a full-time student.